Niki-Tester/gamestar/README.md

   This page will be available by clicking the profile link in the naviagion bar/menu, allowing a user to change their password by first confiriming their current password, followed by entering their new password and matching confirm password.

+### **Manage Reviews Page**:

+  This page will be available by clicking the manage reviews link in the naviagion bar/menu.

+  On this page a user with be greeted by one of two outcomes.

+  1. If a user has not submitted any reviews, the page will display "You have not added any reviews yet".
+Followed by a prompt to add a review.

+  2. If a user has submitted a review, this page will display a list of the reviews they have created, each with a link to the review, along with the option to delete or edit their review.

 ### **Game Review Page**:

   This page will be visible after a user selects to view reviews on a particular game, displayed on the home page.